Throwing in the towel ∙

-The apostle Paul knows all too well that that even the most determined of the Father’s children can become disillusioned.
+The apostle Paul knows all too well that even the most determined of the Father’s children can become disillusioned.

-He warns us not to grow weary helping others and give up trying to do good.
+He warns us not to grow weary of helping others and give up trying to do good.
 When he speaks of becoming weary, Paul does not mean merely physically tired or weak.
 The Greek word translated weary or tired, enkakeo, has the sense of becoming disappointed, spiritless, disheartened, or even despairing.

 All too frequently, our efforts are either unrecognized or unappreciated.
 Even worse, our best, sincere labors are thwarted, and things do not turn out as we wished.
 Discouragement sets in.
-Such discouragement takes a bite out our motivation.
+Such discouragement takes a bite out of our motivation.
 It knocks the wind out of our sails.
 We not so secretly ask the question, “What is the point of doing this?”
 Our interest and energy wane.
 We simply give up.

 Paul pleads with us to persist.
-Our efforts to do right and come alongside of others are like planting seeds.
+Our efforts to do right and come alongside others are like planting seeds.
 A harvest is certain.
 What we sow, we reap.
 It is only a matter of time.
 Perfection is not possible for fallen creatures in a fallen world.
 Continued growth and maturity to completeness are possible.
 Rather than seeking perfection with the certainty of disappointment, aim for improvement, gradual improvement.